SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/GQI_Logging.md

 Logging for GQI is available from DataMiner 10.4.0/10.4.4 onwards.<!-- RN 38870 -->

-Errors and warnings are logged to log files in the *C:\Skyline DataMiner\Logging\GQI* folder.
+Errors and warnings are logged to log files in the folder *C:\Skyline DataMiner\Logging\GQI*.

 If this folder does not exist, it will be created automatically with the first log.